 It’s not just the material that helps to stand out in the measuring cup arena it also possesses a flat and sound base that gives the cup solid structure as well as measurement.
 Due to it being stable and easy to place on any countertop.

-Best Large Capacity Liquid Measuring Cup: Cambro 200MCH150 High Heat Measuring Cup 2 Quart Amber Case of 1
+Best Large Capacity: Cambro 200mch150 High Heat Measuring Cup 2 Quart Amber

 In the kitchen, the High Heat Measuring Cup is built to withstand the heat.
 These cups, which are made of heat-tolerant plastic, can resist temperatures of up to 375°F (190°C) without losing any of their performance.
 It can be used to gather coffee or hot water from a dispenser, to fill chafing dishes or steam tables, to drain hot oil from a fryer, or to cook soups, broths, or stews in a kettle.
 The High Heat Measuring Cup has a wide range of uses.
 Self-venting, the Universal Splatter-Proof Cover (available separately) protects against hot spills and splashes.

 Arrow Home Engraved Graduate Liquid Measuring Cup

 This liquid measuring cup uses hot stamped measuring lines that are designed not to fall off during the cleaning process.
 The cup itself is manufactured out of a sturdy plastic that won’t break when dropped.
 It’s a reasonable and good option for home cooks who are just starting out.

 KitchenAid KO298OSAQA Gourmet Liquid Measuring Cups, 3-Piece